-Neither Arabic nor English translanguaging as a frontline language practice in a Gulf-based MNC:translanguaging as a frontline language practice in a Gulf-based MNC
+Neither Arabic nor English: translanguaging as a frontline language practice in the Gulf-based MNC

 Copy

-While much has been written on English lingua franca policy in MNCs, less is known about how indigenous factors shape its practice.
-Through a 10-month ethnographic study utilizing participant observation of naturally occurring conversations in an Arabian Gulf-based MNC with an English lingua franca mandate, we develop a conceptual framework of Gulfspecific translanguaging practices identified between employees of different language groups and among Gulf nationals.
+While much has been written on lingua franca policy, less is known about how indigenous factors shape its practice.
+Through a 10-month ethnographic study of naturally occurring conversations in a Gulf-based MNC with an English lingua franca mandate, we develop a conceptual framework of Gulf-specific translanguaging practices identified among employees.
 We further conceptualize the strategic use of these translanguaging types in formal and informal contexts at the HQ and at the plant.
-Our findings challenge the reliance on a single standard language as lingua franca for communication in a linguistically diverse workforce, and indicate the value of indigenous forms of translanguaging for enhancing communication and linguistic inclusion.
+Our findings challenge the reliance on a single standard language as lingua franca, and indicate the value of indigenous forms of translanguaging for enhancing communication and linguistic inclusion.

 picture_as_pdf